nmouhoub/Multilayer-Network-Topology-Generator-MNTG/README.md

 ```

+## Examples

-Example of generating a mono-random multilayer network (or with an input network graph).
+Sample command lines for generating a mono-random multilayer network (or with an input network graph).

 ```
 ./mntg examples/mono_random.config examples/mono_random.mntg